 Let’s define surface quality as how ready the surface is for adhesion.
-Common adhesion processes can be broken down as bonding, coating, printing, painting, laminating.
+Common adhesion processes can be broken down into bonding, coating, printing, painting, and laminating.
 Treatment gets the surface closer to being more prepared, but if you don’t have an objective, identifiable metric for knowing how much closer -- then you’re flying blind.

 Every surface treatment is a Critical Control Point.
 A Critical Control Point is any part of a manufacturing process where the material surface has the opportunity to change, for better or for worse, intentionally or unintentionally.
-In order to control what is happening on the surface and guarantee adhesion success, a surface quality measurement device needs to be employed at each Critical Control Point.
-A quantitative measurement that is reliable, non-destructive and fast needs to be taken before and after every treatment operation.
-If you put a number on the surface quality before the material is chemically etched, grit-blasted or plasma treated, then you should see that number change when measured afterward.
+To control what is happening on the surface and guarantee adhesion success, a surface quality measurement device needs to be employed at each Critical Control Point.
+A quantitative measurement that is reliable, non-destructive, and fast needs to be taken before and after every treatment operation.
+If you put a number on the surface quality before the material is chemically etched, grit-blasted, or plasma treated, then you should see that number change when measured afterward.
 There should be a statistical difference between each number which will give you a clear understanding of how much the surface is being treated.

 Get the Most Out of Your Surface Treatments: Measure Surface Quality

 To fully ensure treatments are effective, it is crucial that all Critical Control Points are measured and monitored using either an automated or portable inspection device that can operate directly on the production line.
-The point at which parts and components enter the manufacturing facility and are in storage are often overlooked Critical Control Points.
+The point at which parts and components enter the manufacturing facility and are in storage are often overlooked as Critical Control Points.
 But the surface quality of incoming materials and what happens to surfaces while in storage can have a radical effect on treatment procedures.

 Measuring the surface quality to get a baseline to optimize all subsequent processes makes a massive difference in getting the most out of your treatment equipment and steps.
 Surfaces can change dramatically in storage due to ambient contamination, how the material parts are stored and how long it has been since they were last manipulated.
 All of these things affect the precision of treatment parameters and what needs to be done to optimize them and create the most adhesion-ready surface possible.

-If these parameters are not dialed in, then it is not only possible to undertreat the surfaces but also overtreat them.
-For every treatment operation there is a sweet spot that creates the kind of surface that meets the adhesion requirements.
+If these parameters are not dialed in, then it is not only possible to undertreat the surfaces but also to overtreat them.
+For every treatment operation, there is a sweet spot that creates the kind of surface that meets the adhesion requirements.
 Going beyond this point can begin to make it impossible for that surface to be bonded to.

-For example, when using atmospheric plasma treatment you can adjust the stand-off height of the nozzle, the speed at which the nozzle moves over the surface, the power level of the treatment and how long the treatment lasts.
-All of these adjustments impact how the surface comes out the other side and how ready it is for adhesion.
+For example, when using atmospheric plasma treatment, you can adjust the stand-off height of the nozzle, the speed at which the nozzle moves over the surface, the power level of the treatment and how long the treatment lasts.
+All of these adjustments impact how the surface comes out on the other side and how ready it is for adhesion.
 Testing the effectiveness of these parameters by measuring the surface quality makes predicting adhesion success or the ability to meet cleanliness requirements possible.

 Handpicked Related Content: